01 of 07

 Shown here with a winter coating of 'snow' on the roof, this cabin was made entirely from recycled boxes, and recycled paper bags, with a few twigs for window and door details.
 If you want to make a summer version, you can make miniature shingles for a roof using brown paper or recycled card.
 Here's how to use recycled boxes to build a rustic model cabin or a woodland house.

 For Halloween Haunted Houses, you can use the printables supplied here along with recycled cereal boxes to make a range of buildings suited to 1:24 scale figures (Playmobil etc.)Continue to 7 of 7 below.

 Recycle Scraps of Fabric Into Doll Clothing

-Doll clothing is a great way to recycle scraps of fabric.
+Recycle scraps of fabric into doll clothing is a great way to use scraps of fabric.
 The removeable jeans shown here were made from the sleeve of a a recycled denim shirt.
 Follow the link for how to make a pair for your doll.

 Using worn fabric not only helps recycle but also often is a source of thinner fabrics that work well for small scale clothing projects.
-See the complete list of doll clothing projects for all kinds of items you can make.
 There are even ways to make doll clothing from baby or toddler socks.